 Philip B. Adderley, CG, holds dual national British and American citizenwith 30+ years of archival and genealogical research experience.
 Specialties include land and courthouse records of 19th-20th century Louisiana, federal land records, and British colonial records of 17th-19th century Bermuda.
 Completed NGS' "American Genealogy: A Home Study Course;" Samford IGHR tracks "Advanced Methodology, Interpretation and Analysis Course" (with distinction), "Advanced Library Research: Law Libraries & Government Documents," "Land Records: Case Studies Course," and "Professional Genealogy;" and National Institute on Genealogical Research (NIGR). email@example.com

-Trevia Wooster Beverly has served as a member of the Angelina College genealogy faculty since 1998, as well as assistant coordinator and program chairman.
+Trevia Wooster Beverly has served as a member of the Angelina College genealogy faculty since 1998.
 A native Texan, her interest in genealogy began with a ninth-grade English project.
 A member of the Association of Professional Genealogists she also maintains active membership in a number of archival, cemetery, historical, genealogical, library, lineage, and preservation organizations.

 James Harkins is the Director of Public Services for the Texas General Land Office Archives and Records Program. http://www.glo.texas.gov/index.html Mr. Harkins graduated from Texas State University - San Marcos with a bachelor's degree in Communications in 2005, with a double minor in history and business.
 He received a Master's Degree in Public Administration, also from Texas State, in December of 2010.
 He has worked for the Texas General Land Office since May of 2005; currently he is Director and Outreach Manager.
 Organizations seeking speakers may also be made to him; go to the website and click on Education & Outreach.